-Solterre Design is pleased to announce the Solterre Concept Cottage at 3 Pastures on Second Peninsula, Nova Scotia.
+Solterre Design is pleased to announce the Solterre Concept House at 3 Pastures on Second Peninsula, Nova Scotia.
 This project brings together LEED for Homes Platinum Certification, the German based Passive House (Passivhaus) energy standard and the self-sufficiency of off-grid living.
 This ambitious house design combines the best aspects of Solterre’s twenty years of green design experience and provides a demonstration site for environmentally-sensitive architecture and green building products.

 The Concept House also received a Lieutenant Governor Award of Merit for architectural design.